 American College of Surgeons Stop the Bleed

-As part of our community outreach to reduce mortality from senseless killing sprees, Heloderma Medical will add a 2-hour block of instruction on bleeding control (ACS BCon 2.0) to any other medical class you take, without any additional charge.
+As part of our community outreach to reduce mortality from senseless killing sprees, Heloderma Medical can add a 2-hour block of instruction on bleeding control (ACS BCon 2.0) to any other medical class you take, without any additional charge.
 You will receive an additional certificate from the American College of Surgeons certifying that you have been trained to apply tourniquets and pack wounds.